davedawson/cottleston-pie-3/_projects/old-spice.md

 path: /projects/old-spice
 class: old-spice
 role: Project Lead, Creative Direction, Design
-team: Cottleston Pie, Patronage
+team: Cottleston Pie, <a href="http://www.fourclops.com">Fourclops</a>
 live-url: twitch.tv/oldspice
-intro: A filmmaker's expanding empire.
+intro: Enabling the citizens of the Internet to control one man, living in the woods
+lead-in: Why just watch someone live in the woods when you can tell them what to do?
 ---

 {% contentfor description %}